 The Rocky Mountain Immigrant Advocacy Network joined hundreds of other immigrant-concerned professionals and dozens of groups in urging both President Joe Biden and Colorado Gov. Jared Polis to take action to protect immigrants and refugees from the dangers of COVID-19 and prior administration actions.

 “The past four years, under the past administration, have been the darkest time that pretty much any immigration advocate can remember,” said Laura Lunn, managing attorney of the detention program at RMIAN.
-“RMIAN is elated to have a level-headed administration that is seeking to use common sense and listen to the need of a population we’re trying to serve, to find solutions that work for everybody.”
+“RMIAN is elated to have a level-headed administration that is seeking to use common sense and listen to the need of a population we’re trying to serve, to solutions that work for everybody.”

-In signing the letter to Biden, RMIAN joined 94 different immigrant, civil and human rights organizations urging the new president to take quick action to address policies blocking, denying or affecting relief for people seeking humanitarian protection in the U.S. Other signatories included the Center for Justice and International Law, Columbia Law School Immigrants’ Rights Clinic and the Southern Poverty Law Center among others.
+In signing the letter to Biden, RMIAN joined 94 different immigrant, civil and human rights organizations urging the new president to take quick action to address the policies blocking, denying or affecting relief to people seeking humanitarian protection in the U.S. Other signatories included the Center for Justice and International Law, Columbia Law School Immigrants’ Rights Clinic and the Southern Poverty Law Center among others.

 RMIAN worked with the Colorado Medical Coalition of Human Rights in sending the letter urging action on COVID concerns in Colorado detention centers to Polis and Jill Ryan, executive director of the Colorado Department of Public Health & Environment.
 The letter argues that the constant challenges of COVID on the Aurora Contract Detention Facility are not only dangerous to detainees, but the community as a whole.
-More than 200 medical professionals ranging from professors and nurses to pediatricians and psychiatrists signed on in support to the letter.
+Over 200 medical professionals ranging from professors and nurses to pediatricians and psychiatrists signed on in support to the letter.

 The letter to Biden was sent on Feb.
 9, roughly a week since the new president signed an executive order including reviews of several migration and asylum seeker policies left over from the prior administration.